-Big Bend Station 1-3

-and could lead to higher rail rates.
-This would work to the ultimate detriment of Tampa Electric and its customers.
+Plant Name: Line(s) Column Justification Big Bend Station 1-2 Polk Station 1 ultimate detriment of Tampa Electric and its customers.
 Accordingly, disclosure of this information "would impair the efforts of Tampa Electric to contract for goods or services on favorable terms."
 Section 366.093(3)(d), Fla.
 Stat.

-(16) These columns contained information the disclosure of which "would impair the efforts of Tampa Electric to contract for goods or services on favorable terms."
-Section 366.093(3)(d).
-Fla.
+TECO United Maritime Group Big Bend Station (1) 1-12 TECO United Maritime Group Transfer Facility Polk Station (1) 1 Big Bend Station 1-2 Polk Station 1 K (16) These columns contained information the disclosure of which "would impair the efforts of Tampa Electric to contract for goods or services on favorable terms."
+Section 366.093(3)(d), Fla.
 Stat.
 Each of these columns provides specific information on segmented transportation costs which are the primary objects of this request.
 Additional justification appears in Exhibit "A" and in paragraph (1) of the rationale for confidentiality for Column G on 423-2 (Electro-Coal Transfer Facility - Big Bend Station).
+TECO United Maritime Goup Big Bend Station (1) 1-12 TECO United Maritime Group Transfer Facility Polk Station (1) 1 L (17) See item (16) above.